samyipsh/tp/docs/UserGuide.md

 ### Delete tag from all entries: `delalltag`

-Delete the specified tag from all contacts in NetworkUS.
+Deletes the specified tag from all displayed contacts in NetworkUS.

 Format: `delalltag TAG`

-* Delete specified `TAG` from all contacts.
+* Deletes specified `TAG` from all displayed contacts.
 * Tags must be alphanumeric without spaces.

 Example: